How to apply for a Master's Degree Program

 Only when all required application documents have been filled out completely and received by the specified deadline, will they be processed by the Admissions and Enrollment Office.
 Due to the large number of applicants the process may take several weeks.
 Check the status of your application in your TUMonline Account.

-4. Take part in the Aptitude Assessment Process
+Complete the Aptitude Assessment

 Master degree programs are subject to aptitude assessment.
 As soon as all required documents have been submitted and processed, applicants will receive an email including an invitation and useful information about the aptitude assessment procedure.